-The Royal Agricultural Society means the Royal Agricultural Society of Western Australia Incorporated.
+Royal Agricultural Society means the Royal Agricultural Society of Western Australia Incorporated.

-[Section 2 amended by No. 55 of 2004 s.
+[Section 2 amended: No. 55 of 2004 s.
 1066.]

 3. Registration of agricultural societies

 (1) No society, club, association, or other body of persons, whether corporate or not, shall hold or promote an agricultural show unless and until such society, club, association, or other body of persons shall have become registered with the Royal Agricultural Society in the manner hereinafter prescribed, which registration shall be testified by the issue of a certificate in the form contained in the Schedule.